larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora without regard to a participant's role in the IETF or previous technical contributions;
+- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora without regard to a participant's role in the IETF or previous technical contributions.
-- Appeals are available to address disagreements about moderation actions;
+- Allow for appeals to address disagreements about moderation actions.
-- Balance transparency against both privacy of individuals involved and further disruption to the community;
+- Balance transparency against both privacy of individuals involved and further disruption to the community.
-- Allow moderation decisions to be reconsidered; and
+- Allow moderation decisions to be reconsidered.
 - Provide the broadest possible latitude to all people doing moderation, so that they have the flexibility to address a broad range of individuals and circumstances.